Gabriel2409/obsidian_notes/MedianFinder (Two heaps).md

 If we want to keep track of the median of a set of value, we can use an array.
 Retrieving the median is O(1) but inserting new elements is O(n).

-By using two heap, a min heap keeping track of the larges values, and a max heap keeping track of the smaller values, we can reduce insertion time to O(logn)
+By using two [[Heap (datastructure)|heaps]], a min heap keeping track of the larges values, and a max heap keeping track of the smaller values, we can reduce insertion time to O(logn)

 ## Implementation